 wuruwuru is a Nigerian word that broadly means "haphazard".
-In this context, it refers to the process of making things as an independent creator with no institutional support.
+In this context, it refers to the process of making things with no institutional support.

 We believe it can work because the stars are aligned.
-Thanks to music, Nigeria has the attention of the world.
-Thanks to technology, it's never been easier to move money internationally.
-And social media distribution for independent creators keeps getting better.
+Thanks to music, Nigeria has the attention of the world, and thanks to technology, it has never been easier to move money internationally.

 Hopefully, we can get 100 True Fans from our audience to commit some money to indie creators every year.

-If this all works, we can then support creators by designing programs with established institutions.
-Partners will provide physical space, which will help keep our overhead low.
+If it all works out, then we can support creators by designing and running programs with established institutions.
+By delegating space and facilitation to partners, we can also keep our overhead low.